How to Strengthen Your Application

 Statistics 2500, (or Statistics 1510, 2550, Education 2900, Psychology 2910, or 2925) or a statistics course acceptable to the faculty

 Three credit hours in Philosophy, or Religious Studies 2610

 3 credit hours chosen from any academic unit (Note: for Accelerated Option applicants, these 3 credit hours will be credited toward the BN degree for successful applicants, but are not part of the 12 credit hours required for admission).

 To be Competitive for Admission:

-To be competitive for admission to the 4-Year Option, applicants should have a 70% average and higher from either their 4-5 Fall courses OR their cumulative Memorial University average.
-To be competitive for the accelerated option, a minimum 3.0 GPA on a 4.0 scale as either a cumulative GPA, degree GPA, or in the last 60 credit hours is required for admission.
+To be competitive for admission to the 4-Year Option, applicants should have a 70% average and higher from either one semester of the calendar year previous to the one they are seeking admission to, where a minimum of three courses were completed, OR their cumulative Memorial University average.
+To be eligiblefor the accelerated option, a minimum 2.8 GPA on a 4.0 scale as either a cumulative GPA, degree GPA, or in the last 30 credit hours is required for admission.